grammarware/sle16/bousse/examples/README.md

 ## Prerequisite

 Running the examples requires a working studio.
-You can either compile it yourself (see first part of the artifact submission), or use a frozen GEMOC Studio provided here: http://gemoc.org/pub/studio/sle16/
+You can either compile it yourself (see first part of the artifact submission), or use a frozen GEMOC Studio provided here: http://gemoc.org/pub/studio/sle16/.

+The studio requires Java 8 and JavaFx in order to be fully functionnal (we recommand to use Oracle JDK as JavaFx is bundled in it).

 ## Presentation